fjankowsk/scatfit/README.md

 `pip install git+https://github.com/fjankowsk/scatfit.git@master`

 This will automatically install all dependencies.
+Depending on your Python installation, you might want to replace `pip` with `pip3` in the above command.

 Please verify that your installation works as expected by downloading a pre-generated `SIGPROC` filterbank file with synthetic data that comes bundled with the GitHub repository: